-(a) That there would be a better commercial relationship and closer co-operation between the Plaintiff and the First Defendant.

-- (b) The First Defendant would progressively phase out its domestic air travel operations and not apply for any of the routes that the Plaintiff was flying at the time and in future. - (c) The First Defendant would reimburse all the expenditure incurred for changing the Plaintiff's name i.e. for stationery, sign writing etc. - (d) Gratitude by the Government of Fiji and the goodwill associated with it. - [9] The statement of claim continued that the plaintiff "implicitly understood" the first defendant would not compete with the plaintiff on domestic routes within Fiji. - [10] The plaintiff refers to what took place as "the 1971 accord".
-It has yet to emerge whether whatever was transacted was generally referred to by that title, or whether this is merely a description attached by the plaintiff. - It to Fiji Air Services Ltd, and that shortly after, the first defendant, previously known as Pacific Island Airways Ltd, changed its name to Air Pacific Ltd. Those facts alone point to some arrangement between the companies, but beyond that, evidence of the existence of an agreement, and its terms, is exiguous.
-Of course, as the appellant contends the question of a serious issue relates not merely to the existence of an agreement of some kind, but also the parties to it, its terms and their enforceability. - In their written submissions (although not in their oral presentation) the appellants contended there was an absence of evidence that the first appellant was a party to any agreement there may have been.
-The Government then held the great majority if not all the shares in the company.
+- (a) That there would be a better commercial relationship and closer co-operation between the Plaintiff and the First Defendant. - (b) The First Defendant would progressively phase out its domestic air travel operations and not apply for any of the routes that the Plaintiff was flying at the time and in future. - (c) The First Defendant would reimburse all the expenditure incurred for changing the Plaintiff's name ie for stationery, sign writing etc. - (d) Gratitude by the Government of Fiji and the goodwill associated with it. - The statement of claim continued that the plaintiff "implicitly understood" the D1 would not compete with the plaintiff on domestic routes within Fiji. - [10] The plaintiff refers to what took place as "the 1971 accord".
+It has yet to emerge whether whatever was transacted was generally referred to by that title or whether this is merely a description attached by the plaintiff. - 40 [11] There is no question that at the time, the plaintiff changed its name from Air Pacific Ltd to Fiji Air Services Ltd and that shortly after, the D1, previously known as Pacific Island Airways Ltd, changed its name to Air Pacific Ltd Those facts alone point to some arrangement between the companies, but beyond that, evidence of the existence of an agreement and its terms, is exiguous.
+Of course, - 45 as the Appellant contends the question of a serious issue relates not merely to the existence of an agreement of some kind, but also the parties to it, its terms and their enforceability. - [12] In their written submissions (although not in their oral presentation) the Appellants contended there was an absence of evidence that the A1 was a party to any agreement there may have been.
+The government then held the great majority if not all the shares in the company.
 For purposes of an interim injunction there is sufficient to support a finding that there is a serious question that it may have been acting on the company's behalf as well as its own.

 [13] We turn to the issue of a serious question regarding the existence of an agreement.
-Mr D S Robertson, the principal deponent for the plaintiff, had no personal knowledge of the 1970 - 71 events, having become an officer of the company only recently.
+Mr D S Robertson, the principal deponent for the plaintiff, had no personal knowledge of the 1970-71 events, having become an officer of the company only recently.
 He deposed to information he had gathered from company files including, he maintained, that the surrender of the existing company name was made in consideration of the representation, promises and inducements set out above.
-The only contemporary documentary evidence produced to support his assertion was a note by Mr Crompton, the company secretary dated 11 January 1971, headed "Explanations supporting the resolution concerning the change of name", and Minutes of shareholders' meeting held 5 February 1971, recording a resolution that the company relinquish its name to the Fiji Government "for allocation at its discretion".
+The only contemporary documentary evidence produced to support his assertion was a note by Mr Crompton, the company secretary dated 11 January 1971, headed "Explanations supporting the resolution concerning the change of name", and minutes of shareholders' meeting held 5 February 1971, recording a resolution that the company relinquish its name to the Fiji Government "for allocation at its discretion".
 The secretary's note stated "while we are not receiving definite written values and conditions" the directors and the secretary believed a number of benefits would result, the only one of immediate relevance reading: